floriankraemer/floriankraemer.github.io/_posts/2025-03-30-Frameworks-Architecture-and-screaming-Architecture.markdown

 ## Mixing Vertical Slices and Ports & Adapters

-Here is a crazy idea: Group your business capabilities or features by module and decide depending on the complexity if you want to go for Clean Architecture or vertical slices per module.
+Here is a crazy idea: Group your business capabilities or features by module and decide *depending on the complexity* if you want to go for Clean Architecture or vertical slices per module.
 A module can become a collection of related but separate use cases, e.g. have a use case "Signup" and "PasswordReset" as module or group them underneath a module "Customers".
-Use vertical slices for experimentation and Clean Architecture for more complex and business critical functionality.
+Use vertical slices for less complex use cased and Clean Architecture for more complex and business critical functionality.

 ## Coupling as a trade-off